ubaid4j/Cloud-Native-App-Spring-Boot/readme.md

 About
 ----
 - Cloud Native App which convert currency from given country code to targeted country code.
-- Currency Conversion API  is actual responsible to interact with micro-services using ```api-gateway-server```.
+- Currency Conversion Rest API  is actual responsible to interact with micro-services using ```api-gateway-server```.
-- We send a request to client service, it interacts with *CURRENCY-EXCHANGE-SERVICE* to get exchange rate and then *CURRENCY-CONVERSION-SERVICE* to convert this currency
+- An Actor (React Client, Angular Client etc ) can  send a request to rest-api, it interacts with *CURRENCY-EXCHANGE-SERVICE*  micro-service to get exchange rate and then *CURRENCY-CONVERSION-SERVICE* micro-service to convert this currency
 - ![Micro Service Architecture](resource/micro-service-architecture.png)
-- In above diagram, We have
+- In above diagram [You Can Access it here: Pre-Req: Run the App First](http://localhost:9411/zipkin/), We have
-    - Three micro-services in which two ```currency-exchange-service```  and ```currency-conversion-service``` helps us to convert currency from one country code to another country code.
+    - Two micro-services in which ```currency-exchange-service```  and ```currency-conversion-service``` helps us to convert currency from one country code to another country code.
     - One api-gateway-server
-    - One API which expose their URLs to Clients
+    - One rest-api which expose their URLs to Clients

 Requirements
 -----------